-EUROMOD note: Because the data are not available, all of above mentioned tax allowances are not activated in the model.
+Due to lack of data all of above mentioned tax allowances are not activated in the model.

 The maximum total deductible amount for the sum of the payment for Complementary pension insurance with state support and Private life insurance is 24,000.
 In case of Complementary pension insurance with state support is counted within this limit all payments less 12,000.